sgfsweden/gwrefpy/docs/index.rst

 gwrefpy
 =======

-A Python implementation of the Akvifär reference method for detecting deviations in groundwater level time series.
+``gwrefpy`` is an open source Python implementation of the Akvifär reference method for detecting deviations in groundwater level time series.
+The method is described in detail in `Strandanger (2024) <https://svenskageotekniskaforeningen.se/wp-content/uploads/Publikationer/SGF_Rapporter/2024_2_Akvifars_refmetod.pdf)>`_.

 .. grid::